MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 ![QBO Export Transactions]({filename}/images/qbo-export_transactions.png)

 - change the "attachment" column to be "in envelope"
-- make sure there are some transactions listed before the range of interest (it's not clear what defines a "recently")
-- in the spreadsheet, delete the transactions outside the timeframe of interest
 - add a final row with a `=counta()` to count the number of transactions.
 It should match the number of invoices/paid bills/receipts in the envelope.
 - Also add a `sum()` in the final row to calculate the total value of expenses paid this month.
 This should match the actual outgoing cash this month.
 - print this spreadsheet